Blockchain Meets COVID-19: A Framework for Contact Information Sharing and Risk Notification System: System Overview

 \subsection{Tracing User Visited Locations}

+Our system provides people with a location-based tracing service, which contains two primary functions: broadcast notifications of location's infection to all visitors and allow users to check the current infection status of a specified location.

+In a public environment, viruses can remain active on the surface of objects\cite{COVID_on_different_surfaces}, and float in the air in the form of aerosols\cite{ge2020possible}\cite{WHO_Protocol_for_COVID_Factors}\cite{MIT_airborne}, which means the virus can infect people by touching and breathing.
+Therefore, it is necessary to provide users with such services to check their destinations' infection status and whether they have been exposed to the infection environment.

-In a general scenario, the user may visit many public places, such as offices, restaurants, shopping centers, or gyms in one day, so he can use the designed contact tracing service to upload his visiting records including the time and location to our system.
-Then, our system will store the visiting records in decentralized blockchain databases.
-Also, users can check the infection status of a certain location before his visit to ensure safety.
+In a general scenario, a user may visit many public places in his daily life, such as offices, restaurants, metro stations, or some open-air places.
+He can check in these locations anonymously in our proposed system by sending transactions to a designed smart contact tracing service, including his visiting date, time, and location.
+Then, our system will update each location's infection status based on the user's infection condition and his visiting activities.
+Moreover, these visiting records will be stored in decentralized blockchain databases.
+Also, before visiting a location, users can query the designed smart contract about the infection status of this specific location to ensure safety.

-When a user reports that his infected status, a smart contract group embedded in our system will update the virus infection status of the locations and transportation that the user visited and took based on his visiting records.
+When a user reports his infected condition to our system, first, his health condition is saved locally in the smartphone, then the smart contract group embedded in our system will update the infection status of the locations or transportation that the user visited based on his visiting records.
+After that, another smart contract will broadcast notifications through the blockchain network to remind other users who have been in this place in the last 14 days.

-Our system helps users to track the history of their indirect contact with others because the virus can land on the surfaces of the objects and continue to remain active\cite{COVID_on_different_surfaces}, and even if the user does not have face-to-face contact with an infected patient, there is still a possibility of being infected after he touches the surface of the virus-contaminated object.